cullenpu/WhileTrue/product_research/ux_research/report.md

 ### Problems

-- no search bars on any of the pages or dropdowns
+- no search bars or filters on any of the pages or dropdowns
 - no way to add new categories for either offers or client segment data
 - not possible to character/word count cap
 - cannot export data
-- perfer a way to specify between profrssional and friendly content wording
+- perfer a way to specify between professional and friendly content wording
+- input forms do not look like forms and content generation inputs look like buttons
+- purpose of content generation prompt is unclear and it is not indicative what should be inputted or what it will do